-Many thanks to the SEND experts from nasen for this blog which reflects on the key messages from an article written by Joanna Grace within the May 2021 edition of nasen Connect.
+Many thanks to nasen, the SEND specialists, for this blog which reflects on the key messages from an article written by Joanna Grace within the May 2021 edition of nasen Connect.

 In her article which appeared in the May 2021 edition of ‘nasen Connect’, Joanna Grace talks about the role of the senses with regard to mental well-being.